 Firehouse Subs Director of Franchise Development Brent Greenwood was already spending hours each day on video conferencing platforms such as Zoom and Google Hangouts to stay connected with colleagues after stay-at-home orders were put in place, “so after it happened, it was just a matter of how do we make Day of Discovery work?”

 When the COVID-19 pandemic initially hit, Firehouse Subs immediately turned its attention to its customers and its franchisees.
 Firehouse Subs CEO Don Fox summed it up best in a recent interview with QSR Magazine - all restaurant professionals can do is “what’s right for the public, then what’s right for your team members.”

-While some forward momentum was certainly lost at the onset, Firehouse Subs is still in development mode and continuing to open units in new and existing markets.
+While some forward momentum was certainly lost at the onset, Firehouse Subs is still in development mode and continuing to open units in new and existing markets while maintaining it’s profitable restaurant franchises.
 A big part of that effort has been the launch of a Virtual Day of Discovery, which has yielded interest from candidates across the country in search of small business ownership and control over their own entrepreneurial destiny.
 We had a chance to sit down with Brent Greenwood recently to discuss what this shift has meant for the brand and why interest is still growing in owning a Firehouse Subs.

 How did you make the switch so quickly to a virtual Day of Discovery format?